Ranjitha75388/projects/palipoint/Architecture.md

 2. GitLab CI/CD pipeline runs:

-   ◦ Code is built into Docker images
+   ◦ Code is built into Docker images for palipoint-fe, palipoint-be, and palipoint-notification

    ◦ Images pushed to ECR